 This section will show you the funnel of your users and where they dropped out.

-You can see how many percents of visits started interacting, created a partial or completed submissions and provided lead data.
+You can see the percentage of visits that started interacting, created a partial or completed submissions and provided lead data.

 This view enables you to browse the full participant data set.
 Click on a participant in the list on the left side to load all details.
 Here you can also find an option to remove single participants or reveal partial submissions.